 Cabin counselors are responsible for the care and supervision of the campers in all aspects of the program.
 Depending on the period of the day, they lead their cabin group, lead activity groups or areas, supervise general areas of camp, or execute special parts of the program.
 They build positive relationships with campers and serve as role models and authority figures.
 Cabin counselors are responsible for keeping the campers safe and ensuring that they make friends and have fun.
-Although the cabin counselors are the most important figures in the lives of their campers, they are not responsible for dealing with any situations that they are uncomfortable with.
-Head Counselors and Directors are available at all times for advice, support, and assistance.
+Although the cabin counselors are the most important figures in the lives of their campers, and support the campers when they are struggling emotionally, they are not responsible for dealing with any situations that they are uncomfortable with.
+The Camper/Counselor Support Team (CCST) and Directors are available at all times for advice, support, and assistance.

 - Supervise the Cabin Group

 - Provide leadership, role modeling, mentoring, limit setting, support, encouragement, and feedback to all campers in your cabin.

 - Provide a safe physical and emotional space for the campers to live, interact, and play with clear expectations and consistent supervision.

 - Ensure appropriate behavior, hygiene, attire, and preparation for all camp activities in cabin, at meals, and around camp.

 - Help your campers to make friends and have fun!